South Africa - Moolmanshoek

 Moolmanshoek is a drive of approximately four hours from Johannesburg International Airport.
 Bloemfontein airport is around two and a half hours' drive.

 We can arrange airport transfers for you.
-These are payable locally in cash and the cost is shared between all those travelling.
+These are payable locally and the cost is shared between all those travelling.
+If you wish to share transfers from/to Moolmanshoek then you are recommended to book flights arriving into Johannesburg before 09:30 and departing from Johannesburg after 20:30.

 Arriving at the lodge in the early afternoon should allow time for an introductory ride.
 On your last day there is usually time for a final ride in the morning and transfers normally depart after lunch.
 You may need to vacate your room after breakfast so it can be made ready for arriving guests.